RMoon

 Valens Daimon ruler in Basis with the Moon

-If Daimon's ruler is in Basis with the Moon, the chart receives a narrow fortunate-and-distinguished note.
+If Daimon's ruler is in Basis with the Moon, the chart receives a fortunate-and-distinguished indication.

 Valens Daimon ruler rising with the Moon

-If Daimon's ruler is in Daimon and at morning rising with the Moon, the chart receives a narrow fortunate-rich-generous note.
+If Daimon's ruler is in Daimon and at morning rising with the Moon, the chart receives a fortunate-rich-generous indication.

 Valens Mars in Daimon with the Moon

-If Mars is in Daimon, in the Moon's place under the current proxy, and with the Moon, the chart receives a narrow ruling-and-distinguished note.
+If Mars is in Daimon, in the Moon's place in this reading, and with the Moon, the chart receives a ruling-and-distinguished indication.